 Generously donated to SLT in 1991.

-Features: This property is about a half-acre on Sippican Harbor and features a small seaside marsh with limited human access but popular with shorebirds.
+Features: This property is about a half-acre in size and located on Sippican Harbor featuring a small seaside marsh popular with shorebirds.

 Beaton River Lot